 Beta hydroxy acids (BHAs) are also simple organic acids taken from fruit sources.
-Though similar to AHAs, BHAs are a little different in their molecular structure, which means they act on the skin in a slightly different way.
+Although similar to AHAs, BHAs are somewhat different in their molecular structure, and therefore act on the skin in a slightly different way.
 BHAs are also generally used in light peels.

 Originally used by Hollywood stars in the 1920s to maintain their youthful appearance, carbolic acid is by far the strongest peeling agent available today.